Oedipus complex: Background

 Oedipus refers to a 5th-century BC Greek mythological character Oedipus, who unknowingly kills his father, Laius, and marries his mother, Jocasta.
 A play based on the myth, Oedipus Rex, was written by Sophocles, c.
 429 BC.

 Modern productions of Sophocles' play were staged in Paris and Vienna in the 19th century and were phenomenally successful in the 1880s and 1890s.
-The Austrian neurologist Sigmund Freud (1856–1939) attended.
+The Austrian neurologist Sigmund Freud (1856–1939) attended these productions.
 In his book The Interpretation of Dreams, first published in 1899, he proposes that an Oedipal desire is a universal psychological phenomenon innate (phylogenetic) to human beings, and the cause of much unconscious guilt.

 Freud believed that the Oedipal sentiment has been inherited through the millions of years it took for humans to evolve from apes.
 His view of its universality was based on his clinical observation of neurotic or normal children, his analysis of his own response to Oedipus Rex, and on the fact that the play was effective on both ancient and modern audiences.
 Freud describes the Oedipus myth's timeless appeal thus:

 His destiny moves us only because it might have been ours — because the Oracle laid the same curse upon us before our birth as upon him.
 It is the fate of all of us, perhaps, to direct our first sexual impulse towards our mother and our first hatred and our first murderous wish against our father.
 Our dreams convince us that this is so.

 Freud also claims that the play Hamlet "has its roots in the same soil as Oedipus Rex", and that the differences between the two plays are revealing: In [Oedipus Rex] the child's wishful fantasy that underlies it is brought into the open and realized as it would be in a dream.
 In Hamlet it remains repressed; and—just as in the case of a neurosis—we only learn of its existence from its inhibiting consequences.

 However, in The Interpretation of Dreams, Freud makes it clear that the "primordial urges and fears" that are his concern and the basis of the Oedipal complex are inherent in the myths the play is based on, not primarily in the play itself, which Freud refers to as a "further modification of the legend" that originates in a "misconceived secondary revision of the material, which has sought to exploit it for theological purposes".

 Before the idea of the Oedipus complex, Freud believed that childhood sexual trauma was the cause of neurosis.
 This idea, sometimes called Freud's seduction theory, was deemphasized in favor of the Oedipus complex around 1897.